MvanoMsia/MvanoMsia/README.md

 - 💞️ I’m looking to collaborate on a creative writing project
 - 📫 How to reach me kutloanomsia@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: no afraid of Maths
+- ⚡ Fun fact: not afraid of Maths

 <!---
 MvanoMsia/MvanoMsia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.